Crendgrim/AutoHUD/README.md

 * Any other mod that draws status effect timers should have that functionality disabled.
 * HUD elements created by other mods will most likely not be moved.
 * Bedrockify overwrites the status effect modifications.
 To get them working, disable the `screenSafeArea` mixin.
+* "Fade" mode is more likely to cause issues with any mods that alter the GUI.